LAC-Japan/MISP-CSVImport/readme.md

 Open const.py and make the following settings.

-##### 2-1 Setting up authkey
+##### 2-1 MISP connection

-Define in the following variables in dictionary format in the form of authkey to the user's email address and key to the key.
+* MISP_URL: URL of server running MISP

+##### 2-2 Import configuration

+In the following variables, set the user's mail address as the key and the import setting for the user as the value in the following format.
-The user mail address defined here is associated with the value of the user column in the import control file, and the user's authkey is used when importing the corresponding event.
+The user mail address defined here is associated with the value in the user column of the import control file, and the import setting of that user is used when importing the corresponding event.
-Target variable: MISP_APIKEYS
+target: IMPORT_CONFIG

-##### Example
+##### example

-    MISP_APIKEYS = {
+    IMPORT_CONFIG = {
-    'sample@misp.user': 'authkey'
+    	'sample@misp.user': {
-    , 'sample 2 @ misp.user': 'authkey 2'
+    		'authkey': 'valid authkey'
+    		,'distribution': 'distribution config constants'
+    		,'threat_level': 'threat level config constants'
+    		,'analysis_level': 'analysis level config constants'
     	}

-##### 2-2 Other MISP related definitions

-* MISP_URL: URL of server running MISP
-* DISTRIBUTION: Distribution of import event
-* THREAT_LEVEL: Threat level of the import event
-* ANALYSIS_LEVEL: import event analysis level
+    }

 #### 3 Running the script